enviro-lab/covid-analysis/README.md

 # covid-analysis
 Sequencing and coronavirus strain identification of ONT samples.

 This workflow begins with metadata and ONT fastqs.
-The reads are filtered using artic guppyplex (for length), kraken2 (to dehumanize), and porechop (to remove adapter/primer sequences).
+The reads are filtered using [artic](artic.readthedocs.io) guppyplex (for length), [kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual) (to dehumanize), and [porechop](https://github.com/rrwick/Porechop) (to remove adapter/primer sequences).
+For more on filtration, see [Read Filtering](#read-filtering).
 Artic minion sequences the reads and looks for variants.
-Homopolish cleans up the consensus sequences which are analyzed by pangolin and nextclade to determine the strain associated with the sample.
+Homopolish cleans up the consensus sequences which are analyzed by [pangolin](https://cov-lineages.org/resources/pangolin.html) and [nextclade](https://docs.nextstrain.org/projects/nextclade/en/latest/) to determine the strain associated with the sample.
 All of this is summed up in some CSV files at the end.

 ## Dependencies
 User provided:
 * [conda 3](https://docs.conda.io/en/latest/miniconda.html)

 The following conda environments are required.
 If running via [./run_pipeline.sh](./run_pipeline.sh), these environments will be created automatically, but they can also be created by running [./prepare_envs.sh](prepare_envs.sh)
-* env-nextflow (current version: `TODO`)
+* env-nextflow (current version: `22.10.6.5843`, version must use DSL 2)
 * env-artic
 * env-kraken2
 * env-porechop